 The Fourth of July celebration at Centennial Olympic Park in downtown Atlanta is said to be the biggest fireworks show in the Southeast.
 The celebration has always been FREE in the past.

-Unfortunately, that has changed for 2022.
+Unfortunately, that has changed.

 The fireworks and 4th of July celebration, now known as Look Up Atlanta, will cost $10 per person, general admission, this year.

 That ticket gives you access to Centennial Park and viewing areas on the lawn, as well as access to food trucks where you can purchase food and beverages.

 There is also a VIP ticket — it costs $50 for adults, and $20 for children up to age 12.